shalnerk875/gpttest/README.md

-# gpttest
+# GPT API test
-for gpt test
+This is test for using GPT API